starship/starship/docs/README.md

    winget install starship
    ```

-1. Add the init script to your shell's config file:
+1. Add the init script to your shell's config file.
+Starship is a prompt and should only be initialized in interactive shells.
+The Bash and Fish examples below explicitly check for an interactive session because their config files may also be evaluated in non-interactive contexts:

    #### Bash